Luke 3

 added this also to them all, that he shut up John in prison.

-The account of John the Baptist's imprisonment in the Gospel of Luke is given here in these two verses and in chapter 9, verse 9.
-The Bible did not give many details about John's life and death, not because he is not important but because John has performed his duty as the messenger; John has fulfilled the job he received.
-The details of the life of John do not need to be given further because his purpose for being born was to be a messenger of the Lord.
+The account of John the Baptist’s imprisonment in the Gospel of Luke is given here in these two verses and in Luke 9:9.
+The Bible does not give many details about John’s life and death, not because he is not important but because John has performed his duty as the messenger; John has fulfilled the job he received.
+The details of John’s life need not be given further because his purpose in being born was to be only a messenger of the Lord.

 Now it came to pass, when all the people were baptized, that, Jesus also having been baptized, and praying, the heaven was opened,

 All the gospels will have a narration about this event.
 When the beloved Son of God has received the baptism, each gospel may say slightly different, but the meaning will be the same.
-When it refers to what the Father has said, the details will be the same.
-The most important thing to think and meditate about is when the verse says, "a Voice came out of heaven, Thou are My beloved Son; in Thee I am well pleased".
-In this verse, this is the most important part of this event, because it has confirmed the deity of the beloved Son of God.
-It confirms that Jesus is the beloved Son of God, and He is the only begotten Son of God.
+Specifically, when they refer to what the Father has said, the details will be the same.
+The most important thing to think and meditate about is when the verse says, “a Voice came out of heaven, Thou are My beloved Son; in Thee I am well pleased.”
+This act is the most important part of this verse because it has confirmed the deity of the beloved Son of God.
+It confirms that the Lord Jesus is the beloved Son of God, and He is the only begotten Son of God.

 the [son] of Matthat, the [son] of Levi, the [son] of Melchi, the [son] of Jannai, the [son] of Joseph,